Discover how to measure battery state-of-charge and what future developments may bring.

-One of the main tasks of the smart battery is to establish communication between the battery and user.
-A fuel gauge that indicates state-of-charge is part of this effort.
+One of the main tasks of the smart battery is to establish communication between the battery, charger and user.
+A fuel gauge indicating state-of-charge fulfills this in part.
 When pressing the TEST button on a fully charged SMBus battery, all signal lights illuminate.
 On a partially discharged battery, half the lights illuminate, and on an empty battery all lights remain dark or a red light appears.
-Figure 1 shows a fuel gauge of a battery that is 75 percent charged, with three lights glowing.
+Figure 1 shows a fuel gauge of a battery that is 75 percent charged with three lights glowing.

 Courtesy of Cadex

 The SoC and capacity information can be shown on a linear display using colored LEDs.
-The green lights indicate the usable capacity; the empty part of the battery is marked with dark LEDs; and the unusable part is shown with red LEDs.
+The green lights indicate the usable capacity; the empty part of the battery is marked with un-lit LEDs; and the unusable part is shown with red LEDs.
 Figure 2 illustrates a tri-state fuel gauge.
-Alternatively, the results can be a shown on a digital display.
+The results can also be shown on a digital display.

 Courtesy of Cadex